supervisely-ecosystem/ui-widgets-demos/misc/image_slider/README.md

 Our app layout is ready.
 It's time to handle button clicks.

-### Handle button clicks

-Use the decorator as shown below to handle button click.
+### Add functions to control widgets from python code

 ```python
 @button_url.click